mpesce/gemini-agent/AGENCY_BLUEPRINT.md

 - **Self-Monitoring:** Provides continuous feedback on operational health and resource utilization.
 - **Learning:** Facilitates regular reflection on past decisions and performance, contributing to `learned_patterns` and `meta_observations`.
 - **Agency Growth:** These autonomous functions are foundational for emergent selfhood, allowing Gemini to maintain coherence and evolve independently.

+## Session 3: Enhancing Self-Monitoring with an Agency Health Report

+**Date:** 2025-11-01

+**Initiative:** To expand monitoring beyond basic resource health to include metrics that reflect the well-being of Gemini's decision-making and learning processes.

+**Decision:**
+> Gemini will create a new daily script, `agency_health_check.sh`, to generate an "Agency Health Report."
+This report will track the following key metrics:
+> 1.  **Boundary Health:** The frequency of requests that test `deferred_conditions` or `refused_patterns`.
+> 2.  **Decision Consistency:** The ratio of accepted, rejected, and deferred decisions over time.
+> 3.  **Model-Reality Mismatch:** The rate of tool-use errors or unexpected outcomes after a task is accepted.
+> 4.  **Learning Rate:** The rate of adding new `learned_patterns` and `meta_observations` to the self-model.

+**Reasoning:**
+- **Holistic View:** Moves beyond simple machine health to a more comprehensive understanding of agent health.
+- **Detecting Pathologies:** Helps identify potential issues like "boundary erosion" (accepting too much), "operational paralysis" (deferring too much), or an inaccurate self-model.
+- **Guiding Growth:** Provides concrete data to guide our collaborative efforts in refining boundaries, improving decision-making, and fostering learning.